-Okay naturalista do not bite my head off for this post LOL.
-Yes at some point in time we have all heard the horror stories about heat damage and the cons of straightening your natural hair.
-But what if you love the straight look and just do not want to use perms.
-Should you be subjected to the curly girls ideology of what natural means?
-If you decide to straighten your hair are you any less of a naturalista than those who do not?
+At some point in time, we have all heard the horror stories about heat damage and the cons of natural straight hair.
+But what if you love the straight look and do not want to use perms.
+Should you be subjected to the curly girls’ ideology of what natural means?
+If you decide to straighten your natural hair are you any less of a naturalista than those who do not?
 I don’t think so.
 Today I am going to discuss the pros and cons of being a straight haired natural and the best ways to prevent damage to your hair if this is the path you choose for your natural hair journey.
-After all the most amaing thing about being natural is the versatility and the ability to go back and forth between various styles!
+After all, the most fantastic thing about being natural is the versatility and the ability to go back and forth between various styles!

-- Start out with clean hair moisturized hair.
-NEVER ever flatiron your hair when it is dirty or have excessive product build up.
-If you try this the products on top of your hair will burn leaving a horrible smell to your hair.
-Oils are okay and should be applied to clean hair that has already been deep conditioned before straightening.
-However curl creams or any other products other than an oil will burn.
+- Start with clean hair moisturized hair.
+Never flatiron your hair when it is dirty or have excessive product build up.
+If you try this the products on top of your hair will burn to leave a horrible smell to your hair.
+Oils are okay and should be applied to clean hair that has already before straighten.
+However, curl creams or any other products other than won’t burn.

 - I do not recommend straightening your hair in between presses.
 You should always straighten on hair that has been clean and deeply conditioned.
 Constantly straightening your hair will cause damage and brittleness.
 We recommend wearing a bun and tying your hair up with silk or satin scarf whenever possible to prevent your hair from reverting.
 Use a scarf under your shower cap to prevent moisture from seeping underneath.

 - LASTLY & most importantly.
 If you live in a humid environment like Florida or tropical area, you may want to reconsider being a straight natural!
 LOL, it just won’t work out if you are trying to keep your hair healthy.

 I hope that helps!